These Slack developer features are in beta and under active development. Your feedback is welcome!

 }

-• a message containing the description field contents being sent to a manager
+• Sends a direct message containing the description field contents

-• a notification to other teammates to send a welcome message
+• Sends a direct message to people in channel reminding them to post a welcome message

-• a personalized Slack message to @Billy with suggested channels to join
+• Send an ephemeral message to @Billy with suggested channels to join

-Another example of using message metadata from an external source could be a feedback app listening with a webhook.
-Let's say you have a website where users can post feedback.
-You have your app set to listen for feedback posts.
+This example shows how you can use message metadata from an external source using webhooks.
+Your app can listen for posts from a website where users can post feedback.
 When a post does occur, your app posts a message in #feedback-channel with metadata attached:

 POST /api/chat.postMessage